AlgoMaster Logo

 Intuition

-Finding the longest subarray with sum 0 is a classic prefix sum problem.
+With every 0 treated as -1, the goal is the longest subarray with sum 0, and prefix sums answer that directly.
 The prefix sum at index i is the sum of all elements from index 0 to i.
-If the prefix sum at index j equals the prefix sum at index i, that means the subarray from i+1 to j has a sum of 0.
-Why?
-Because everything added between those two indices cancelled out.
+If the prefix sum at index j equals the prefix sum at an earlier index i, every +1 and -1 added between i+1 and j cancelled out, so the subarray from i+1 to j sums to 0.

-So the algorithm becomes: compute the running prefix sum, and use a hash map to record the first time each sum value appears.
-When you see a sum you've already recorded, the distance from that first occurrence to the current index is a candidate for the longest subarray.
+The algorithm follows from that fact: compute the running prefix sum, and use a hash map to record the first index at which each sum value appears.
+When the current sum has been recorded before, the distance from that first occurrence to the current index is a candidate for the longest subarray.

 Algorithm